sorainnosia/tarbr-bin/readme.md

 Output is a folder name "outputfolder" that contains the decompressed and extracted files

 ## GZip Normal Usage
-Merge multiple files/folders into a single tarball file and compress it using gzip compression
+Merge multiple files/folders into a single tarball file and compress it using GZip compression

 ```
    -TG <filename> <directory> -O "output.tar.gz" -F